jamulussoftware/jamuluswebsite/wiki/en/en-Central-Servers.md

 # Public Server Registration

 As of May 2020, in order to minimise the problem of exceeding the server limit, we have created genre-based Central Servers (each with a current limit of 150 servers).

 When you start a public server, you will see a message saying whether your server has been successfully listed or not.
 If you leave your server running, it will re-try its attempts to register until a free slot becomes available.

 ## Headless servers

 As of Jamulus v3.5.4, you will need to set central (genre) server manually using the `--centralserver` (`-e`) option as follows:
+(outdated)
 | Genre |   Server address           |
 |-----------|------------------|
 |**All/Any** |`jamulusallgenres.fischvolk.de:22224`    |